 - Understand the current situation where you are traveling to.
 Some areas are still in crisis while others are not.
 If you’re hearing bad things about a certain area such as lack of PPE or a slow down in cases, make sure you consider how that is going to affect your experience there.

 - Ask lots of questions.
 Make sure you ask directly what the chances of your contract being cancelled are, and what policies the agency has in place to help those whose contracts they do cancel.

 - Have a back-up plan.
 Although no one wants to experience the stress and hassle of a cancelled contract, make sure you have a back up plan in case this does happen.

 - Be understanding.
 Keep in mind that the agency is the middle man.
 They often don’t know until right before you do that your contract is cancelled by the hospital.

 2. What do I do if I get COVID-19 while on assignment?

-If you get COVID-19 while on assignment, you should absolutely follow proper protocol per the Centers for Disease Control and Prevention.
+If you get or are exposed to COVID-19 while on assignment, you should absolutely follow proper protocol per the Centers for Disease Control and Prevention.
 We understand that this can be challenging depending on timing and your temporary housing situation.
 Immediately contact the travel agency or recruiter you are working with and see what they instruct you to do.
 Most agencies are actively developing game plans to help their travel nurses through this high-risk time.

 3. How do I protect myself during travel nursing and COVID-19?